people

 Brian continues to explore his interests in materials and design/build processes through a series of independent projects focusing on the design and fabrication of small scale architecture and furniture.
 His current project is the incremental full renovation of a new house.

-JOHN CASTRO, Registered Architect, LEED AP
+JOHN CASTRO, aia, LEED AP

 Previously in the aerospace industry, John has an appreciation for highly technical projects and the use of technology in making buildings and spaces.
 Despite this, his love of the outdoors and natural areas has shown him that simplicity in a place can allow contemplation and reflection or gathering and being together happen spontaneously.